Tuesday, October 8, 2024

 by Jim Kenaston

 It makes sense to me that we should encourage times of fellowship, and where a spirit of hospitality is part of such gatherings (most weddings and funerals have a food reception afterward).
-In the case of our worship, perhaps we can arrive early and separate our time of fellowship from times set aside for formal worship.
+In the case of our worship, perhaps we should arrive early and separate our time of fellowship from times set aside for formal worship.